 DAY 5-7: Koh Tao

-Other activities in Koh Tao include rock climbing, boat trips, snorkelling, jungle trekking (see above itinerary) or simply sipping a cocktail as you watch the sun go down and the fire dancers start to do their thing!
+We recommend Oxygen Tours Koh Tao for their consistently great guest feedback.
+Other activities in Koh Tao include rock climbing, boat trips, jungle trekking (see above itinerary) or simply sipping a cocktail as you watch the sun go down and the fire dancers start to do their thing!

 DAY 8-9: Krabi (Railay Beach)

 Get up early to make the three-hour journey over from the Gulf of Thailand to the Andaman Coast.
 Your first stop here will be the city of Krabi, but we won’t linger too long here as the perfect beach destination of Railay awaits!

 (Psst… While you’re here and before you hop over to Railay, if you want to climb to Tiger Cave Temple on the top of a mountain overlooking Krabi, then you’ll be rewarded with awesome views of the Andaman coastline!
 You could also stop by for a dip in the hot springs afterwards!)